hamdielzard/hamdielzard.github.io/README.md

     min = "0.85.0"
 ```
 #### Creating our Resume page
-17. Create a new "post" or page by typing the following in your terminal:
+17. Create a new "post" by typing the following in your terminal:
 ```bash
 hugo new posts/resume.md
 ```
-* This change should now appear under the `content/posts` folder in Visual Studio Code.
+* This change will appear under the `content/posts` folder in Visual Studio Code.

-18. Open the `resume.md` file and change the title to your choosing and the `draft=true` parameter to `false`
+18. Open the `resume.md` file and change the title to your choosing along with the `draft=true` parameter to `false`

 19. Launch the Hugo server by typing in the following in your terminal:
 ```bash